 Before and during data collection, decisions must be made regarding the circumference, attachment, and placement of the fitness tracker.
 The circumference depends, for example, on the age of the participants.
 Thus, studies conducted with children should take into account the small wrist size when attaching the band.
 When putting on the fitness tracker, attention must also be paid to whether it is attached to the dominant or non-dominant wrist, as this can influence the step count.
 In terms of placement, researchers should note that different models of fitness trackers need to be placed differently.
 For example, the Fitbit® Charge 4 should be placed a finger’s width above the wrist bone for daily movement and two finger widths above the wrist bone for exercise, as the wrist is bent more frequently, which can influence the HR signal.
 In addition, researchers should of course ensure that the fitness tracker is regularly disinfected, especially when used with different participants.
 It is also important to check that the battery is fully charged each time, that the latest version is loaded on the app and the fitness tracker has been synchronized with the app before recording data to avoid unnecessary loss of data.
 Moreover, if researchers want to investigate parameters in different time intervals as in our study (e.g., HR in lessons vs. breaks during the school day), it would be advisable to synchronize the fitness tracker with other watches to be able to determine the on- and offset of certain intervals/ time of interests.

 As far as the further procedure for processing the data is concerned, researchers should ensure that the raw data of the physiological measurements are available for further analysis.
 For the Fitbit® HR measurements, for example, the raw data can be downloaded from a URL in the form of .csv files.
 However, these must be downloaded as soon as possible, otherwise the data may be lost.
 During follow-up, it is also important to ensure that the data was reliably collected at the intended sampling rate.
 The model we used states that the fitness tracker records the heart rate every 1-5 seconds (depending on the movement).
 In our actual data, however, we sometimes only had HR measurements every 15 seconds.
+In general, the more participants move, the lower the number of useable data points will be.

 For an additional overview, see @nelson2020guidelines.
 This paper reviews the use of consumer wearables for cardiovascular psychophysiological measurement, emphasizing the need for standardized reporting and outlining guidelines to address inconsistencies in study design, data processing, and demographic considerations to enhance replicability and accuracy.